pop-os/desktop-icons-ng/README.md

   with a size of 1280x720 pixels.

+## Manual installation

+The easiest way of installing DING is to run the `local_install.sh` script.
+It performs the build steps specified in the next section.

 ## Build with Meson

 The project uses a build system called [Meson](https://mesonbuild.com/).
 You can install